7/18/2024

 Analyst, JP Morgan

-Hello, thank you for taking my questions too, if I may.
-You mentioned the 3.9 basically does not X out the benefits from Cerberus.
-If you were to adjust the RTM cash EBITDA for Cerberus today, where would leverage stand?
-Just so we get an idea of the improvement that you expect from a performer number today to the four times to 2024 of my first.
-And the second question would be at the September CMD, you had a servicing top line growth target of 10% with 15 billion SEC in 2026.
+Hello.
+Thank you for taking my questions, too, if I may.
+You mentioned the 3.9 basically does not excel the benefits from Cerberus.
+If you were to adjust the RTM cash to be there for Cerberus today, where would leverage stand?
+Just so we get an idea of the improvement that you expect from a performer number today to the four times to 2024.
+That was my first.
+And the second question would be at the September CMD, you had a servicing top line growth target of 10 percent with 15 billion SEC in 2026.
 How should we square that up with the external servicing income target of 15 billion that you see for 2028 as per your 2028 business plan?

 speaker